 Maintaining and Caring for Architectural Wire Cloth

 You expect your wire cloth to offer a long service life and high performance without consistently worrying about corrosion.
-Dirty or discolored mesh throws off the appearance of a structure or area, while corrosion can hinder processes like chemical handling, food production and more.
+Dirty or discolored mesh throws off the appearance of a structure or area.
 You can avoid these problems by thoroughly cleaning and caring for your architectural wire mesh.

 How to Care for Architectural Wire Cloth

-Discoloration and stains aren’t uncommon with stainless steel and other wire mesh products, which is why they are not maintenance-free even with their high corrosion resistance, aesthetic superiority and strength.
+Depending on the location and surroundings of architectural wire cloth, it may need to be cleaned.
+Most indoor applications are virtually maintenance-free, aside from dust.
+Outdoor uses, on the other hand, can need occasional cleaning.
+Especially in harsh environments and where the wire comes in contact with other materials.
+Discoloration and stains can be a factor with stainless steel and other wire mesh products, even with their high corrosion resistance, aesthetic superiority and strength.
 Keeping the surface of your wire mesh clean is the first step toward avoiding corrosion because surface deposits usually lead to quick breakdown and corrupted outward appearance.

 If you want to take advantage of the best look, performance and longevity for your ornamental or architectural wire mesh, follow these steps: